MikeGrace26/cyber-students/README.md

 # `cyber-students`

+This is the modified version of the original to enclude encryption of the database fields.
+The API calls should be the same except for the REGISTRATION call.
+Extra fields have been added as the assignment required extra fields to be created.
+The modified API example has been updated in the text below.
+[MG 30/04/26]

 This repository provides some sample code for the Shared Project for Modern Cryptography and Security Management & Compliance.
 The project requires git, Python 3, and MongoDB.
 The following sections briefly